Skip to content

 }

-Here again, the relation ^Quarter can be used to populate the node.
+Here again, you can use the relation ^Quarter to populate the node.

 🔎

-The name of the value node doesn’t need to match the name of the underlying value type but it is usually recommended if there is no modeling reason not to do so.
+The name of the value node doesn’t need to match the name of the underlying value type, but it is conventional to do so.
 For instance:

 def FiscalQuarter = {